If you like Skforecast , help us giving a star on GitHub! ⭐️

 axs[i].tick_params(axis='both', labelsize=8)

-In case study 1, the comparison between forecasters was done without optimizing the hyperparameters of the regressors.
+In first example of this document, the comparison between forecasters was done without optimizing the hyperparameters of the regressors.
 To make a fair comparison, a grid search strategy is used in order to select the best configuration for each forecaster.
 See more information on hyperparameter tuning and lags selection.

 # ======================================================================================